billwinkler/raspi-stepper-module/README.md

 # Raspi Stepper Module

 This repository contains a Linux kernel module designed for controlling stepper motors on a Raspberry Pi.
 Originally developed for delta robot applications, the module integrates both stepper motor control and limit switch monitoring to provide coordinated and safe motion control.
-It is currently a work-in-progress.

 ## Features